 Matching Protection to Hazards

-In choosing the most appropriate hazmat suit, there is a need to strike a balance between protection and the mobility of the person in question, as well as the usability of the hazmat suit protection is in question.
+In choosing the most appropriate hazmat suit, there is a need to strike a balance between protection, the mobility of the person in question, and the usability of the hazmat suit protection is in question.
 Here are the key considerations:

 -